Tweets in Time of Conflict: A Public Dataset Tracking the Twitter Discourse on the War Between Ukraine and Russia: Introduction

 \subsection{Timeline of Key Events}

 The tensions between Ukraine and Russia have been on the rise for decades, but have substantially increased in the past few years.
 Following the Soviet Union’s dissolution in 1991, Ukraine declared itself an independent country on August 24, 1991~\cite{sullivan2022russia}.
 In 2010, the pro-Russian presidential candidate, Viktor Yanukovich, was elected into office amid accusations of election fraud~\cite{reuters2022timeline,kahn2022viktor}.
 Yanukovich was ousted in 2014 after backing out of an agreement with the European Union (EU), an agreement which would have brought Ukraine closer to becoming a member of the EU, in favor of engaging with Russia~\cite{kahn2022viktor}.

 Shortly after Yanukovich was removed from office, Russia annexed Crimea from Ukraine against the wishes of the West, further exacerbating tensions between Russia and Ukraine.
 Russia claimed that this action was supported by the vast majority of the Crimean people, but this was also denounced as a fraudulent vote by Western countries and Ukrainian leadership~\cite{clinch2022russia,myers2014putin,collett-white_2014crimeans}.

-Pro-Russian separatists groups in Donetsk and Luhansk in the Donbas region declared their independence, sparking the beginning of the war in Donbas~\cite{reuters2022timeline}.
+Pro-Russian separatist groups in Donetsk and Luhansk in the Donbas region declared their independence, sparking the beginning of the war in Donbas~\cite{reuters2022timeline}.
 Several iterations of the Minsk agreement were signed between Ukraine and Russia in September 2014 in efforts to reach a resolution for the war; these efforts, however, have proven to be unsuccessful to this day~\cite{sullivan2022russia}.

-In 2019, the current President of Ukraine, Volodymyr Zelenskyy was elected to office, where one of his intentions was to end the conflict in Donbas~\cite{pereira2022what}.
+In 2019, the current President of Ukraine, Volodymyr Zelenskyy was elected to office, and one of his intentions was to end the conflict in Donbas~\cite{pereira2022what}.

 In late 2021 through early 2022, it became clear that Russia was amassing its forces near the Russian-Ukrainian borders.
 On February 21, 2022, Russia officially recognized the independence of Donetsk (Donetsk People’s Republic) and Luhansk (Luhansk People’s Republic)~\cite{westfall2022donetsk,bloomberg2022visual,sullivan2022russia}.

 On February 24, 2022, Russia invaded Ukraine, an act that drew swift condemnation from many world leaders, including the EU and NATO allies~\cite{mcgee2022world}.